What to know about the Seahawks’ Week 4 opponent, the New York Giants

 Fresh off a season under first-year coach Brian Daboll in which they won their first playoff game since the Super Bowl 11 years ago, the New York Giants entered the 2023 campaign with hopes to rival the height of the Empire State Building.

-The expectations only grew when the Giants were able to settle a contract dispute with star running back Saquon Barkley as training camp began, signing him to a one-year deal worth up to $11 million, a contract that came on the heels of also signing QB Daniel Jones to a big extension in the spring.
+The expectations only grew when the Giants were able to settle a contract dispute with star running back Saquon Barkley as training camp began, signing him to a one-year deal worth up to $11 million, a contract that came on the heels of also signing quarterback Daniel Jones to a big extension in the spring.

 But three games in and the Giants stand as one of the most perplexing teams in the NFL.
 Only a miracle comeback against the Arizona Cardinals — scoring 17 points in the final 8:51 — stands between New York and an 0-3 start.

-In the Giants’ other two games, they’ve been outscored 70-12 (40-0 against Dallas, 30-12 against the 49ers), and looked about as bad as those scores indicate — New York is 31st in total offense this week and 30th in defense
+In the Giants’ other two games, they’ve been outscored 70-12 (40-0 against Dallas, 30-12 against the 49ers) and looked about as bad as those scores indicate — New York is 31st in total offense this week and 30th in defense.

 All of which puts even that much more urgency on the Giants to get a win Monday night against the Seahawks at MetLife Stadium in New Jersey — especially with road games on tap the next two weeks at Miami and Buffalo, games in which they figure to be significant underdogs.